CISMM/MicroscopeSimulator2/README.txt

 7. Pull down the NanoITK submodule

-Edit MicroscopeSimculator2.gitmodule to change the name "cquammen" to your loging name for CS.
-Then do 'got submodule update --init" to pull in the submodule.
+Edit MicroscopeSimculator2/.gitmodule to change the name "swaldon" to your loging name for CS.
+Then do 'git submodule update --init" to pull in the submodule.

 8. Configure the MicroscopeSimulator2 project using CMake.
 Set VTK_DIR to the VTK build directory from step 4.
 Set ITK_DIR to the ITK build directory from step 5.
 Set CLAPACK_DIR to the